asoplata/asoplata.github.io/publications/talks/20180423-crc-retreat/p1d1presn9-20180423-crc-retreat.md

 ## Overview So Far

-1. Increase of $GABA_A$ and decrease of TC cell H-current are required for thalamic Alpha oscillations
+1. Increase of $\small GABA_A$ and decrease of TC cell H-current are required for thalamic Alpha oscillations

 2. **Thalamic Alpha oscillations are sustained spindles**